CyberMage7/ANN-Banking-Analytics/README.md

 - **Regression Model**: Evaluated using Mean Absolute Error (MAE)

 Both models include TensorBoard integration for detailed performance monitoring and visualization.

+## Model Optimization

+The classification model has been optimized through hyperparameter tuning using GridSearchCV with the following strategy:

+- **Hyperparameters Explored**:
+  - Number of neurons per layer: [16, 32, 64, 128]
+  - Number of hidden layers: [1, 2]
+  - Number of training epochs: [50, 100]

+- **Validation Strategy**: 3-fold cross-validation

+This systematic approach ensures the model architecture is optimized for the churn prediction task, improving overall performance and generalization capability.

 ## License